 - Cleveland, Ohio;

 - San Jose, Costa Rica.

 Kathleen Mulcahy Miskell Memorial Scholarship

-Current students participating in Service & Solidarity Missions trips are encouraged to apply through the Kathleen Mulcahy Miskell Memorial Scholarship Application (PDF/294KB).
+Current students participating in Anselmian B.R.E.A.K. trips are encouraged to apply through the Kathleen Mulcahy Miskell Memorial Scholarship Application (PDF/294KB).